-With the number of museums, art galleries, underground venues, and art exhibitions per square inch there’s no denying that London is the rightful cultural capital of the world.
+With the number of museums, art galleries, underground venues, and art exhibitions per square inch, there’s no denying that London is the rightful cultural capital of the world.
+Contact us to learn more about london property rental

 So, what’s on right now?

-Explore the concepts of life, death, and our role in the cycle in Kris Lemsalu’s 4LIFE.
+Explore life, death, and our role in the cycle in Kris Lemsalu’s 4LIFE.
 Expect an unprecedented artistic journey through the very concept of humanity explored through our bodies, postures, and desires.

-Yes, some of the metaphors are a bit obvious like the arms reaching in unison into a red hot tub, but it doesn’t take away from a truly spectacular sight.
-In fact, the seeming obviousness adds to it as the viewer starts looking for an even deeper meaning.
+Yes, some of the metaphors are a bit obvious, like the arms reaching in unison into a red hot tub, but it doesn’t take away from a truly spectacular sight.
+The seeming obviousness adds to it as the viewer starts looking for an even deeper meaning.

 4LIFE will be there to please your eyes (and other senses) until the 3 of February.